About Us :: Board of Directors

 J. Tyler Martin, M.D.

-Dr. Martin joined Dynavax in February 2009 as Chief Medical Officer and was appointed as the Company’s President and to our Board in July 2010.
+Dr. Martin has been a member of our Board since July 2010.
+From February 2009 until May 2013, he served as our Chief Medical Officer and was also the Company’s President from July 2010 until May 2013.
 Dr. Martin has nearly 20 years of drug development experience.
 From 2007 to 2008, Dr. Martin was President of Humabs Llc.
 Previously, Dr. Martin worked at Chiron Corporation as the Vice President, Development from 2004 until 2006 and as the Director, Clinical Research from 1994 until 1997.
 In his seven years at Chiron, Dr. Martin led the team responsible for the development of the novel vaccine adjuvant MF59, the first vaccine adjuvant licensed by regulatory agencies since alum, and approved as FLUAD influenza vaccine in Europe.
 He has also held senior development and research positions at Sangamo, Inc., Valentis, Inc. and SyStemix/GTI.
 Dr. Martin received a B.S. in Chemistry and an M.D. from the University of Nebraska.
 He completed his fellowship in pediatric infectious diseases and molecular microbiology at Washington University in St. Louis, Missouri.

 Peggy V. Phillips